Abu Dhabi might have a reputation as a luxurious and rich city, laden in gold leaf tea and fine pearls, but is it really an expensive city to visit?

 Whilst you can find some of the world’s most expensive and luxury hotels in Abu Dhabi, there are plenty of other budget options too.

-Price is hugely variable on location, number of guests (upgrading to a suite or 2/3 bedroom apartments can substantially add to the cost).
-Also look out for busy travel periods, during popular holiday times, including around the Grand Prix prices will substantially increase.
+Price is hugely variable on location and number of guests (upgrading to a suite or 2/3 bedroom apartments can substantially add to the cost).
+Also, look out for busy travel periods; prices will substantially increase during popular holiday times, including around the Grand Prix.

 You can search for prices on the likes of booking com.
 Their search features are second to none on the online market and make it easy to compare both in map view and with hotel features by those who like to self-plan their trips.

-Bear in mind quoted prices almost always don’t include the municipality charges, service charges, and VAT.
-These can add >20% to the final price that you pay for your Abu Dhabi accommodation.
+Bear in mind quoted prices almost always don’t include the municipality charges, tourism fee, service charges, and VAT.
+These can add >25% to the final price that you pay for your Abu Dhabi accommodation.

 Are there any budget hotel options in Abu Dhabi?

 Yes!
 Don’t be mistaken into thinking everything in Abu Dhabi has to be about glitz and glamour.
-With only a few small compromises perhaps on amenities, there are still plenty of hotels in the budget range, suitable for singles, couples through to families for under 200 AED per night.
+With only a few small compromises, perhaps on amenities, there are still plenty of hotels in the budget range, suitable for singles, couples through to families for under 300 AED per night.

-We suggest you search in the areas of Mussafah and MBZ or Mafraq for seriously budget digs but don’t be surprised if you can find some exceptional good-value brand name hotels in the heart of Abu Dhabi island too.
+We suggest you search in the areas of Mussafah and MBZ or Mafraq for serious budget digs but don’t be surprised if you can find some exceptional good-value brand-name hotels in the heart of Abu Dhabi island too.

 How much should I budget for food and restaurants in Abu Dhabi?

-The most practical dining options for most tourists is around hotels and malls where you can get a huge variety of cuisines and price points from basic takeaway dishes in a food court to fine dining.
-Quite centrally, you can try Al Wadha Mall, off-island around Yas Mall and Yas Marina.
+The practical dining options for most tourists are around hotels and malls, where you can get a huge variety of cuisines and price points, from basic takeaway dishes in a food court to fine dining.
+Quite centrally, you can try Al Wadha Mall, off-island around Yas Mall and Yas Marina and the newly opened Yas Bay.

 Average Abu Dhabi restaurant prices

-This is always subject to change, but here are some average prices you can expect to pay at a mall or hotel family dining establishment (as at 2020):
+This is always subject to change, but here are some average prices you can expect to pay at a mall or hotel family dining establishment (as of 2020):

 - Children’s meal (with drink & dessert): 25 to 40 AED